 Conflicts of Interest.
 The Advisor, its affiliates or their officers and employees serve or may serve as officers, directors or principals of entities that operate in the same or a related line of business or of investment funds managed by affiliates of the Advisor.
 Accordingly, these individuals may have obligations to investors in those entities or funds, the fulfillment of which might not be in the best interests of the Company or its shareholders.
 As a result, the Advisor may face conflicts in the allocation of investment opportunities to the Company and other funds.
-In order to enable such affiliates to fulfill their fiduciary duties to each of the clients for which they have responsibility, the Advisor will endeavor to allocate investment opportunities in a fair and equitable manner which may, subject to applicable regulatory constraints, involve pro rata coinvestment by the Company and such other clients or may involve a rotation of opportunities among the Company and such other clients.
+In order to enable such affiliates to fulfill their fiduciary duties to each of the clients for which they have responsibility, the Advisor will endeavor to allocate investment opportunities in a fair and equitable manner which may, subject to applicable regulatory constraints, involve pro rata coinvestment by the Company and such other clients.

 The Advisor and its affiliates have procedures and policies in place designed to manage the potential conflicts of interest that may arise from time to time between the Advisor's fiduciary obligations to the Company and their similar fiduciary obligations to other clients so that, for example, investment opportunities are allocated in a fair and equitable manner among the Company and such other clients.
 An investment opportunity that is suitable for multiple clients of the Advisor's affiliates may not be capable of being shared among some or all of such clients due to the limited scale of the opportunity or other factors, including regulatory restrictions imposed by the 1940 Act.
-There can be no assurance that the Advisor's or its affiliates' efforts to allocate any particular investment opportunity fairly among all clients for whom such opportunity is appropriate will result in an allocation of all or part of such opportunity to the Company.
+There can be no assurance that the Advisor's or its affiliates' efforts to allocate any particular investment opportunity fairly among all clients for whom such opportunity to the Company.
 Not all conflicts of interest can be expected to be resolved in favor of the Company.